20 Things All '70s Kids Remember

 The generation before us even had Tupperware parties to sell these much sought-after storage containers.
 In the 1970s, you'd have an easier time walking into somebody's house and stealing a lamp than leaving with their Tupperware.
 Seriously, we loved it that much.

-Nobody liked 8-track tapes—they were just all we had at the time to record music in the 1970s.
+Nobody actually liked 8-track tapes—they were simply the only thing available in the '70s for recording and listening to music.
 They were incredibly complicated, with four "programs" instead of sides.
-You had to toggle from program to program and, well, suffice it to say it was hugely annoying and clunky.
+You had to toggle from program to program, making the whole enterprise hugely annoying and clunky.

 Television wasn't available 24/7 during our childhood.
-At around 1 or 2 a.m., most TV stations signed off for the night, playing "The Star Spangled Banner" before leaving us with a test card of color bars.
+At around 1 or 2 a.m., most TV stations signed off for the night, playing "The Star-Spangled Banner" before leaving us with a test card of color bars.
 Anyone suffering from insomnia didn't have a lot of options in those days.
-And for more '70s nostalgia, check out the 20 Things Every "Cool Kid" Growing Up in the 1970s Owned.